dennybritz/neal-react/README.md

 ```

+## Custom Styling

+Styling can be overwritten by setting the [appropriate SASS Variables](https://github.com/dennybritz/neal-react/blob/master/css/_variables.scss) in your code.

 ## Deploying to AWS

 If you are using third-party integrations like Stripe or Typeform to capture user information there is no need to write your on backend and you can simply copy your `public/` directory to an AWS S3 bucket and enable [Static Website Hosting](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
 You can use a script such as this to minifify and upload: